bwindsor/osm-server/doc/ServerProvisioning.md

 provisio up
 ```

+## Troubleshooting
+Sometimes, for some reason, when you restart the tile server it might fail to clean up the apache PID file, which leads to the web server not starting correctly.
+If this happens, you can delete this file manually with

+`docker exec -it --user root $(docker ps | grep tile-server | awk '{print $1;}') /bin/bash -c 'rm -f $APACHE_PID_FILE'`

+and then restart the containers with `docker-compose restart`.

 ## Provisioning on a network with no internet connection
 1. Run Provisio as above on an internet connected machine
 2. Burn a disc (or equivalent) containing the following